b, a distributed bug tracker extension for Mercurial

 all be done manually, but there is no such built in functionality.

-limited.
-However if you find many of the extra "features" in these larger
+b limited.
+However if you find the extra

-tools to be unhelpful bloat, and you don't want to waste time organizing,
+"features" in these tools to be unhelpful bloat, and you don't want to waste

-categorizing, and sorting and instead want a quick, easy way to track issues
+time organizing, categorizing, and sorting and instead want a quick, easy way to

 Some Suggested Use Cases:

-gets a fully functional bug tracker to boot, no additional setup required!
+you get a fully functional bug tracker along with your VCS, no additional setup

-Working on a small project with a few other team members is ideal for
+Working on a project with a few other team members is ideal for

 it's powerful enough to let everyone track what they need to do, and allow